material-components/material-components-web/packages/mdc-textfield/bottom-line/README.md

 Activates the bottom line

-##### MDCTextFieldBottomLineFoundation.desctivate()
+##### MDCTextFieldBottomLineFoundation.deactivate()

 Deactivates the bottom line

 ##### MDCTextFieldBottomLineFoundation.animate(evt: Event)

-Sets the transform-origin, causing it to animate outfrom the user's click location.
+Sets the transform-origin, causing it to animate out from the user's click location.

 ##### MDCTextFieldBottomLineFoundation.transitionEnd(evt: Event)